icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [PyCM](https://github.com/sepandhaghighi/pycm) - PyCM is a multi-class confusion matrix library written in Python that supports both input data vectors and direct matrix, and a proper tool for post-classification model evaluation that supports most classes and overall statistics parameters
 * [Dash](https://github.com/plotly/dash) - A framework for creating analytical web applications built on top of Plotly.js, React, and Flask
 * [Lambdo](https://github.com/asavinov/lambdo) - A workflow engine for solving machine learning problems by combining in one analysis pipeline (i) feature engineering and machine learning (ii) model training and prediction (iii) table population and column evaluation via user-defined (Python) functions.
+* [TensorWatch](https://github.com/microsoft/tensorwatch) - Debugging and visualization tool for machine learning and data science.
+It extensively leverages Jupyter Notebook to show real-time visualizations of data in running processes such as machine learning training.

 <a name="python-misc"></a>
 #### Misc Scripts / iPython Notebooks / Codebases